What's On in Bangkok

 Vegetarian Festival (October)

 For two weeks in October, vegetarian expats will have no problem finding good food in Bangkok.
 Observed across the country, the city’s celebrations are centred in Chinatown.
 Religious rites are performed at Chinese temples, and participating restaurants and stalls around the city wave yellow and red flags to signal they are taking part.
-Expats should be sure to see a few of the various cultural performances that take place around this time, and try the vegetarian dishes made to look like meat that abound in the city during this time.
+Expats should be sure to see a few of the various cultural performances that take place and try the vegetarian dishes made to look like meat that abound in the city during this time.

 Bangkok Marathon (November)

 Due to the extreme temperatures Bangkok sees in November, the Bangkok Marathon is said to be one of the world’s toughest – all the more reason for new residents to cheer on the runners taking part in this gruelling race or even take up the challenge of participating themselves.